Stuttgart is the capital of the province of Baden-Württemberg in southern Germany.

 Ludwigsburg Palace is one of the most popular tourist attractions near Stuttgart.
 Built in the 18th century, it is certainly one of, if not the largest Baroque palace in Germany.
-It is only 15 kilometres to the north of Stuttgart near the Neckar river and can easily be reached by car or train.
+It is only 15 kilometres to the north of Stuttgart near the Neckar river and can easily be reached for a day trip by car or train.

 The palace, a former residence of the Württemberg royal family, is a mixture of three very different architectural movements, with the Baroque combined with elements from the Rococo and Neo-Classicism periods.

 It houses four museums covering fashion, ceramics, art and the royal private apartments.
 Children also have their own interactive museum where they can dress up and learn about life in days gone by.

 As well as the residential palace, there are two other historic buildings to explore nearby: Schloss Favorite, used as a hunting retreat and in its own large parkland, and Monrepos, a lakeside palace a little way away from the other two buildings.